You've got questions and we've got answers.

 If you haven’t already gotten yours, packet pickup begins at 7:00 on Saturday morning.
 Be sure to bring your ID in order to get your packet.
 Bag drop is available.
 There are plenty of biffies at the start line, as well as Peace Coffee and last minute mechanical support from Northern Rose Bike Shop.

 Each ride will line up facing south on 2nd St NE.
 We’ll roll out on the hour, so line up early.
 A cadre of black & green clad Fulton x All City riders will lead each ride out, and being helping with traffic controls along the way.
 Minneapolis police will also help with the lead out and traffic control.
-Remember, this is a ride, not a race; be sure to follow the team riders during the rollout, through the North Cedar Lake Trail, all the way until we reach the open streets in Hopkins.
+Remember, this is a ride, not a race; be sure to follow the team riders during the rollout and until we reach open streets.
 Once there, you can let it rip, but please remember to obey traffic laws and respect your fellow cyclists and motorists.

 The Fulton x All City riders are your ride ambassadors.
 If you run into trouble or have issues along the way, flag one down and they’ll do their best to help you.
 Remember, though, this ride does not offer sag support.
 Have a backup plan in case you fall off the pace.